- Bachelor of Arts in Elementary Education (K-6)

 Points of Interest

-Complete six field internships before you student teach (each 10 weeks or 12 weeks) totaling 360 hours in real classrooms.
+Complete six field internships before you student teach (10 or 12 hours each) totaling 360 hours in real classrooms.
 In each of these six semesters, you will spend one full day each week (Tuesday) in your internship school:

 - Freshman Year - Catholic school placement